ei-thandar-phyu/employee-attendance-django-pj/README.md

 ### Shared Features (All Roles)
 - ✅ Clock In / Clock Out
+    - ⏰ Employees are marked as **LATE** if they clock in **after 8:15 AM**, allowing a 15-minute grace period beyond the official start time of 8:00 AM.
 - 📅 View attendance calendar (🟩On-Time, 🟦Late, 🟧Leave)
 - 📝 View leave taken by type (e.g., Sick, Casual, Annual)
 - 📤 Submit leave requests